LuisHenriqueCarmanhan/python-beginner-projects/README.md

 ## 📚 Topics Covered

-The topics below represent concepts studied and practiced throughout the learning process, not necessarily all used in every project.
+The topics below represent concepts studied and practiced throughout the learning process:

 - Variables and data types
-- Conditional statements (`if`, `elif`, `else`)
+- Conditional statements (if, elif, else)
 - Functions
 - Lists and dictionaries
 - Input and output
 - String manipulation and formatting (f-strings)
 - Standard Libraries (random, math, time)